US military support for Israel: What does it provide?

 World

-The following are details of US support for Israel as it fights Hamas in Gaza.
+The following are details of U.S. support for Israel as it fights Hamas militants in Gaza.

 WHAT AID IS MANDATED BY LAW?